sayyidinside/monorepo-gofiber-clean/readme.md

 - **Bluemonday**: HTML sanitizer for handling user-generated content securely.
 - **Viper**: For configuration management, with support for environment variables and multiple file formats (YAML, JSON, etc.), including auto-reloading of configuration files.
 - **Clean Architecture**: A layered approach to structure the codebase for maintainability and scalability.
+- **Monorepo**: software-development strategy in which the code for a number of projects is stored in the same repository.

 ## Project Structure